-Instead, get a shortened URL that links directly to the “Write a Review” button of your Google review page.
 When customers click the link, they’ll go directly to the review form.
+You can text or email it to customers.
 This will make the process of leaving a review quick and easy.

-When you’re sending these links, keep timing in mind.
-You should be sending texts and emails on the same day of the sale.
+Note: When you’re sending these links, keep timing in mind.
+You should be sending them on the same day of the sale.
 The chances of customers leaving a review decline as time goes on.

-Remember, there’s no guarantee that making these changes will automatically land you in the local pack, especially if there’s a lot of strong competition in your area.
-Still, following these tips will increase your chances of ranking.
-Also, your business will look more trustworthy to potential customers.
+Remember, there is no guarantee that making these changes will automatically land you in the top 3 results of Google’s Local Pack.
+Still, following these tips will increase your chances of ranking, making your business look more trustworthy to potential customers.

-These tips might be simple, but that doesn’t mean that they’re easy.
+These tips might be simple, but that doesn’t mean they’re easy.
 Sending constant review requests is hard.
 Updating listings across hundreds of websites is hard.
-Business owners have a lot of other things to be worrying about.
+Business owners have a lot of other things to worry about.

 Luckily, you don’t have to do it all by yourself.
-With BirdEye, you can get new reviews, fix your listings across hundreds of websites, and attract new customers.
-Click here to see how BirdEye can help you be the best business.
+With Birdeye, you can get new reviews, fix your listings across hundreds of websites, and attract new customers.